Variational integrators for underactuated mechanical control systems with symmetries: Discrete higher-order Lagrange-Poincar e equations

 \section{Discrete higher-order Lagrange-Poincar\'e equations}

-In this section we will derive, using discrete calculus of variations, discrete Euler-Lagrange equations for Lagrangians defined on a left-trivialized higher-order tangent bundle to $Q=M\times G$, that is, $T^{(k)}M\times G\times k\mathfrak{g},$ where $G$ is a finite dimensional Lie group and $\mathfrak{g}$ its associated Lie algebra.
+In this section we will derive, using discrete calculus of variations, the discrete Euler-Lagrange equations corresponding to a Lagrangian defined on a left-trivialized higher-order tangent bundle to $M=Q\times G$, that is, $T^{(l)}Q\times G\times l\mathfrak{g},$ where $G$ is a finite dimensional Lie group and $\mathfrak{g}$ its Lie algebra.
+First we analyze the second-order case ($l=2$) since this is just a particular instance of what we consider as the higher-order setting, i.e. an arbitrary $l$ such that $l\geq2$; nevertheless, we detail the derivation of the discrete second-order Euler-Lagrange equations for convenience of the reader.
+The following results are an extension of previous ideas given in \cite{CoJiMdD} to the case of trivial principal bundles.